Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

     44pozJMswBY5NQdh2MdHLTRQhmZg828wmBCvVckBgsHc7xhiGY
     4mUMfBFDqFkr3SCQx3k6x8RuWWFyLQHhE2AnJrdk9XtVto8mnK

-The two accounts addresses in the output correspond to those of the generated baker and foundation account specified in the ``genesis-creator`` configuration file.
+The two accounts' addresses in the output correspond to those of the generated baker and foundation account specified in the ``genesis-creator`` configuration file.
 You can verify the balance and stake of the baker by supplying the first of the two account addresses to the ``account show`` command:

 .. code-block:: console